inside/vim-grep-operator/README.md

 Use pathogen or a pathogen compatible plugin manager.

-If you are using git for source code management you should have your grepprg option set to some thing like this:
+If you are using git for source code management, you should have your grepprg option set to something like this:

     set grepprg=git\ grep\ -n\ $*